howard-university-web-services/howard_paragraphs/README.md

 - Embed: Paragraphs integration of the ability to add iframes/js/etc for Howard projects
 - Events Feed: Paragraphs integration of Events Feed (from calendar.howard.edu) for Howard projects
 - Facebook Feed: Paragraphs integration of a Facebook Feed for Howard projects
+- Featured People from thedig.howard.edu: Provides a paragraphs bundle for embedding curated Featured People from thedig.howard.edu as a Kitchen Sink Widget
 - Featured Article: Paragraphs integration of the ability to add Featured Articles in Howard projects
 - Graphs: Paragraphs integration of the ability to add custom graphs in Howard projects
 - HTML: Paragraphs integration of HTML for use in Howard projects